rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 Note that final command: it's a doozy!
 It uses the `cargo rustc` command, which executes rustc with (potentially) additional options;
-the `--profile check` and `--lib` options specify that we are doing a `cargo check` execution, and that this is a library (not an execution).
+the `--profile check` and `--lib` options specify that we are doing a `cargo check` execution, and that this is a library (not a binary).

 At this point, we can use `perf` tooling to analyze the results.
 For example: